jantonio07/full_stack_udacity_capstone/README.md

 python3 app_test.py
 ```

-In my computer it takes around `15.625s`.

 ⚠️ WARNING: The database is cleaned when testing ⚠️

 ## Heroku deployment instructions

-To perform all this steps a Heroku account is needed.
+A Heroku account is needed to perform all these steps.
 Worth to mention Heroku is not free anymore.

 1. Create an app in Heroku: